babarka/pres/README.md

 # Data Ingest

-To make the example replicable, the data will be pulled from a collection of presidential speeches provided by the Miller Center; http://millercenter.org/president/speeches.
-To load data:
+ To make the example replicable, the data will be pulled from a collection of presidential speeches provided by the [Miller Center](http://millercenter.org/president/speeches).
+To load data

     ./00runPresBuild.sh

 # Batch Processing